Many people ask how we got started in beekeeping. Our story is fun to share. Here’s what happened.

 Our shop is always changing as new items are added regularly.
 New for 2017 will be our observation hive.
 Come and view the honeybees as they work.
 But no worries, they can’t fly around you!

-Our plans going forward are to increase the number of hives we manager as well as to raise Queens.
+Our plans going forward are to increase the number of hives we manage as well as to raise Queens.
 We look forward to sharing the next chapter of this story with you.

 Down the Lane Farm, LLC is a family-run farm located in Killingworth, CT engaged in beekeeping and other farming productions.
 Greg, farmer and resident beekeeper has more than 20 years experience with honey bees.
 Maureen, farmer’s wife and product creator started in the skin care industry more than 25 years ago.
 We are very excited to share with you our current farm products.